riot-appstore/PHiLIP/README.md

 ## Flashing nucleo-f103rb
 1. Download PHiLIP-nucleo103rb* [firmware](QUALIFIED_FW) from the QUALIFIED_FW folder.
 2. Drag and drop the .bin file to flash

-# Using the bluepill
-## Tools
-- USB to UART converter

-## Materials
-- PHiLIP with qualified firmware
-- breadboard
-- DUT (device under test)
-- Jumper wires

-## Running Test
-(examples will use periph_i2c test)
-1. Connect DUT to the testing computer.
-2. Connect the BPT to the USB to UART converter.
-(IF_RX of BPT <-> TX of USB to UART)
-(IF_TX of BPT <-> RX of USB to UART)
-3. Connect specific pins required for testing the DUT to the BPT
-(DUT_SCL of BPT <-> SCL0 of DUT)
-(DUT_SDA of BPT <-> SDA0 of DUT)
-4. Flash DUT with test firmware
-5. Run python script in the test folder

 # bluepill Pinout
 <a href="RESOURCES/PHiLIP-BLUEPILL-PINOUT.jpg">